Written by Kim Rain

 Here are some interesting facts about black cats that may change how you see them.

 In ancient Egypt, the black cat was the physical embodiment of the goddess Bastet, a woman with the head of a black cat who watched over the crops, women and the home.
-Cats performed the same functions on earth, and were often fitted with jewelry and treated like royalty.
+Cats performed the same functions on earth and were often fitted with jewelry and treated like royalty.
+Black cats were also special to the Goddess Isis and were cared for at her temples.
 Every home possessed a cat, temples were dedicated to them, and to kill one was a crime punishable by death.
 Cats were also mummified in the same way as people, which shows just how important they were to the ancient Egyptians.

 In Celtic cultures, there arose the tale of the Cait Sidhe, a magical black cat with a white spot on their chest that was known to be the Faerie King of Cats.
 Legend has it that if you left milk out for Cait Sidhe on Samhain night, or Halloween, he would bless your house.
 Perhaps this is why black cats are associated with Halloween, and maybe even why we leave out milk and cookies for another favorable personage on Christmas.